 The acceleration of the scooter is better than the most in this price range, needing around 8.5 seconds to reach the 15.5 mph / 25 kmh mark.

 The scooter is powered by a 36 V, 350 W motor mounted in the front wheel.
 It doesn’t offer as much power as some of the scooters with dual-hub motors integrated into both wheels, but it still gives you enough power for a fun and useful ride.

 Range and commuting

-Commuting is where the X7 Pro shines.
-It’s super-light, thin, and can be easily picked up in just one hand.
+Commuting is where the X7 Pro shined.
+It’s super-light, thin, and I could easily pick it up in just one hand.
 It’s perfect if you plan on keeping it inside in your office, occasionally climbing some stairs with it, or even taking it on the bus.

 Battery and charging

 The TurboAnt X7 Pro comes with a 10 Ah, 36 V battery with a total capacity of 360Wh.
 The battery takes about 6 hours for a full charge.

 What’s especially great about the battery is the fact that it’s fully removable and can be charged both attached and detached from the scooter.
 It is mounted on the stem and can be easily removed just by pressing the button on the top of the body of the battery and slightly pushing it upwards.

 This is a very useful feature, not often found in cheaper models, and makes this scooter perfect for a home-to-work commute.
 Simply ride it to your workplace, park the scooter wherever you want, and charge the battery in your office while you are working.